 You can use existing entities as the QOFs, but only tangible property purchased after 2017 can qualify.

 Yes.
 If you have a replacement property from a prior Sec.
-1031 exchange and you sell it, you would trigger capital gains that could be invested and deferred/excluded under the OZ rules.
+1031 exchange and you sell it, you will trigger capital gains that could be invested and deferred/excluded under the OZ rules.

 If 90% of fund dollars need to be invested, where does money for substantial improvements come from?

-The tests aren’t applied until the 6 month mark.
-Also, the proposed regs allow the taxpayer to hold working capital for up to 31 months.
+The tests aren’t applied until the six-month mark.
+Also, the regulations allow the taxpayer to hold working capital for up to 31 months.

 Designated Opportunity Zones

-The following is the complete list of all population census tracts that the Secretary designated as Zones for purposes of §§ 1400Z-1 and 1400Z-2.
+The following is the complete list of all population census tracts designated as zones for purposes of §§ 1400Z-1 and 1400Z-2.
 The Internal Revenue Service will be governed by this list in administering § 1400Z-2.

 CDFI Fund Interactive Map

-CDFI Fund Interactive Map of designated Opportunity Zones throughout the United States.
-The map allows you to layer map by census tract, congressional district, county, and more.
+See the CDFI Fund Interactive Map of designated Opportunity Zones throughout the United States.
+The map allows you to layer by census tract, congressional district, county and more.